cscart/docs/user_guide/look_and_feel/layouts/blocks/block_templates.rst

 Grid
 ****

-Items (product thumbnail next to a text link) arranged in a grid.
+Items (item thumbnail next to a text link) arranged in a grid.

 .. _grid_2:

 Grid 2
 ******

-Items (product thumbnail above a text link) arranged in a grid.
+Items (item thumbnail above a text link) arranged in a grid.

 .. _html_block: